 Over a more than two-year period during 2015 - 2017, the County held numerous public workshops and public hearings on proposed revisions to the Zoning Code that regulates the processing and approval of commercial agriculture uses such as rural bed and breakfasts and event centers.
 The revisions serve to more carefully restrict and clarify regulations for these agri-tourism type uses in the farming areas.
-Adoption of the regulations is anticipated in September 2017.
+The regulations were adopted in December 2017.